fbpx

 Sbrisolona

 Traditionally, the crumbly cookie-cake hybrid from Mantova known as sbrisolona was eaten during Carnevale.
-Nowadays, when you travel to Italy you’ll find sbrisolona at bakeries throughout Northern Italy.
-This dessert is simple to make so the difference between good and great comes down to the ingredients — butter and almonds — and the technique.
+Nowadays, when you travel to Italy, you’ll find sbrisolona in bakeries throughout Northern Italy.

 Tiramisu

-Few will argue over the makings of tiramisu, the classic Italian dessert where you layer mascarpone cheese, sponge cake cookies are known as savoiardi or ladyfingers, a drizzle of espresso, and cocoa powder.
+Few will argue over the makings of tiramisu, the classic Italian dessert where you layer mascarpone cheese, sponge cake cookies known as savoiardi or ladyfingers, a drizzle of espresso, and cocoa powder.
 Yet its precise origin is hotly debated.
-Some say the Veneto is the true home to tiramisu while Friuli-Venezia Giulia (pointing to similar recipes from the 1950s) also lays claim.
+Some say the Veneto is the true home to tiramisu, while Friuli-Venezia Giulia (pointing to similar recipes from the 1950s) also lays claim.

-Wherever its origin story lands, we’ll always and forever love this sweet “pick-me-up,” which is the dessert’s direct translation.
-And the secret to light and airy mascarpone cream layer in tiramisu?
-Angius says it’s to mix the egg whites separately and then blend it together with the mascarpone, yolks, and sugar, which is exactly how we make tiramisu here!
+And what is the secret to a light and airy mascarpone cream layer in tiramisu?
+Angius says it’s to mix the egg whites separately and then blend it with the mascarpone, yolks, and sugar, which is precisely how we make tiramisu here!

 Zabaglione